Stuartlab-UCSC/hexmap-view/.docs/dev/serverSource.rst

 Source: Server
 --------------
-The dynamic and precomputed statistics use the same python code at the layer level, statsLayer.py.

-Shared
-^^^^^^
-This is shared between the server-only pipeline and the client-initiated pipeline.

-**statsLayer.py** calls the stats libraries for one layer.
-The client uses this for dynamic stats and the server uses this for pre-computed stats
+The server code is in two main directories: .server and server.
+The .server directory contains code to preprocess the data before being viewed in the tumor map.
+This code is never accessed by the client.

+The server directory has code that is initiated by the client but run on the server and includes node scripts.

 Server only
 ^^^^^^^^^^^
-This list should include all of the files currently checked into the repository in hexagram/server.
+hexagram/.server contains files that are only used by the server and not initiated by the client.

+**clr.py** :

+**compute_sparse_matrix.py** :

+**convert_annotation_to_tumormap_mapping.py** :

+**create_colormaps.py** :

-**hexagram.py** : original code-base and the top executable in generating the final input files for the tumor map
+**layout.py** : was hexagram.py. original code-base and the top executable in generating the final input files for the tumor map

+**pool.py** : general utility to manage parallel processing

+**start/start** : scripts for starting the servers

+**statsLayer.py** calls the stats libraries for one layer.
+The client uses this for dynamic stats and the server uses this for pre-computed stats.
+This is the only file used by the server and client.

 **stats.Layout.py** : precomputed layout-aware stats

 **statsNoLayout.py** : precomputed layout-independent stats

-**pool.py** : general utility to manage parallel processing

-**diffAnalysis.py** : perform dynamic differential analysis with input from the client.
-Currently unused, but may be used soon
+**tsvToJson_overlayNodes.py** : transform a specifically-formatted tsv file into a json file

+**tsv.py** : TSV read and write utility

 Client-initiated
 ^^^^^^^^^^^^^^^^
-The dynamic statistics are initiated by the client via Meteor rather than directly issuing http requests.
+hexagram/server contains the files that are initiated by the client via Meteor rather than directly issuing http requests.

-**meteorMethods.js** : interface between client and server, a js/node file
+**dbMethods.js** : handle queries to the data base.

+**diffAnalysis.py** : perform dynamic differential analysis with input from the client.
+Currently unused

+**files.js** : the Meteor methods for accessing flat files on the server.

+**httpQuery.js** : Receive and respond to incoming HTTP requests according to the query API.

+**project.js** : handles project list retrieval based on user role

+**pythonApiHelpers.py** : helper functions to read and write json-formatted files from python.
+There is also an example of calling these helper functions.

+**secure.js** : handles checking user roles for authorization

 **statsDynamic.py** : transforms a dynamic stat layer into a normal layer for computations

-**placeNewNodes** : place nodes on an existing map after computing similarity
+**statsLayer.py** calls the stats libraries for one layer.
+The client uses this for dynamic stats and the server uses this for pre-computed stats.
+This is the only file used by the server and client.